 To learn more about each procedure please visit the following pages:

 read more about: Breast reduction

 Mummy makeover surgery usually involves a 2 night stay in hospital but if patients feel able to go home after 1 night that is also fine.
 A wound check takes place 1 week after surgery.
 Patients will need to rest for approximately 2 weeks at home before increasing activity levels.
 Patients are reviewed 6 weeks following surgery and if all is well can restart strenuous exercise at this stage.

 Mummy makeover – risks of surgery

 The risks of mummy makeover surgery are the same as the individual component procedures e.g. tummy tuck + breast reduction.
-The main additional consideration being the fact that there is an increased risk of deep vein thrombosis and chest infections due to the longer operation time.
+The main additional consideration being an increased risk of deep vein thrombosis and chest infections due to the longer operation times.
 These additional risks have to be considered against the advantages of having the breast and tummy surgery at the same time namely one less general anaesthetic, one less recovery period and reduced costs.

 The price of surgery is usually worked out on a custom basis.
 The general principle is that having the breast and tummy surgery in the same operation works out cheaper for the patient as there is one less hospital stay and only one anaesthetic.
 Click here for guide prices – read more